 GEOG 308: Climate Change and Variability

-GEOG 318: Water Resources and Management (course in development)
+GEOG 318: Water Resources and Management

 and study tours and AIGs to Washington State (Mt.
 St. Helens-Channeled Scabland; coastal Washington), Alberta, the American Southwest, and Yellowstone-Glacier.